lyrx/gotcha/tutorial.md

 implemented here.
 Only when you are familiar with the basics, you should return to this place here and look at the code.

-So, when you went through the tutorial, please note: I did my best to reach a good level in programming, but I am very sure that I am far from arriving at the optimum.
+I did my best to reach a good level in programming, but I am  sure that I am still far from arriving at the optimum.
 This project has been a learning project for me as well, and I tried to improve my skills in functional programming and web programming as much as I could.
 I will be very happy if you profit from this as I could profit from it, and it will make me even happier if your feedback